marcus-koch-fs-dev/where_am_I/README.md

-Load this page, actived browser localiation and see your position on the map.
-Additionally you get some country information.
+Load this page, enable browser localization and see your position on the map.
+Additionally you will get some country information.